 While CX is important across all channels, consumers’ attentions are increasingly turning to mobile.

 This channels is particularly important to Generation Z. According to PwC’s 2018 CX report, 63% of Gen Z (compared to 54% of the general population) think mobile experiences matter.
 Nearly 70% of consumers overall value easy mobile experiences.

 Econsultancy’s CX Best Practice guide backs up the demand for mobile strategy, with research showing that 50% of executives now recognise that mobile has a key role to play in defining CX.
 Once again, however, more needs to be done to meet consumer expectations, with only 6% of organisations currently regarding themselves as ‘very advanced’ in mobile CX.

 Uptake and investment

-Despite recognising the importance of CX, it appears some brands are still lacking a coherent strategy.
+Despite recognising the importance of CX, it appears some brands are still lacking a coherent strategy or failing to succeed.

 Econsultancy’s Digital Trends 2019 report highlights how only one in ten organisations see themselves as ‘very advanced’ in respect of customer experience – just a two-percentage-point increase since 2015.
 52% of companies still categorise themselves as either being ‘not very advanced’, and 44% see themselves as ‘immature’

 As CX is now an expectation for consumers, PwC’s report suggests that a bad customer experience can have disastrous results for brands.
 When asked the question: “at what point would you stop interacting with a company that you love shopping or using?” – 59% of US customers said they will walk away after several bad experiences, while 17% said just one bad experience.

 Globally, 32% of all customers would stop doing business with a brand they loved after one bad experience.